 3. The European Orchard Bee (Osmia cornuta)

 This rare, “solitary” bee only arrived on our shores a couple of years ago from the continent.
 It is one of over 200 species of bee in the UK that live solitary lives (unlike social bees that live in hives, such as the honey bee and most bumble bees).
 The female nests in holes in woodwork, or dead woody stems.
 She can be seen collecting pollen from fruit tree blossom from March to June.
 Other bees you might see in your orchard are Tawny Mining Bee (Andrena fulva), Red Mason Bee (Osmia bicornis) and the Honey Bee (Apis melifera).
-For more information on bees, visit http://www.bwars.com/ .
+Find out more information about recording bee sightings.

 4. Shaggy Bracket (Inonotus hispidus)